 Charlbury hit the headlines in 2008 when bellringer Tony Merry was caught in a bell rope, lifted high off the ground then unceremoniously deposited on the bell chamber.
 With no room on the spiral staircase for a stretcher, the Fire Brigade were called to lower him via an never-before-used emergency trapdoor.
 The Daily Telegraph's genius headline was "Ding dong Dr Merry on high".

-Former Archbishop of Canterbury Rowan Williams has a house in the town and has sometimes been seen at St Mary's.
+Former Archbishop of Canterbury Rowan Williams had a house in the town and was sometimes at St Mary's.
 A nervous trainee priest from Oxford travelled to Charlbury to deliver his first sermon; just before the service began, he was informed by his friend "Oh, and the Archbishop's in the congregation today."
 Shrugging it off as a joke, he was terrified to see it was actually true.

 The modern Wychwood Fair is an annual celebration of local craftsmanship and has taken place near Charlbury several times.
 The original Wychwood Fair, however, began as a Methodist ‘picnic’ in 1796 at Newhill Plain, a clearing in the centre of what is now the Cornbury Park estate.
 The annual event soon grew out of control: "because the Forest was extra-parochial, and therefore outside the jurisdication of the parish constables, the fair was known by locals as the place to settle scores, with fights a regular occurrence in the darkening evening light".
 The fair was banned many times in subsequent years and took place for the last time in 1856.
 Today's event is rather more respectable.